Send the link below via email or IMCopy

 Who should be counted towards a state population?

 (aka a meeting to fix our horrible rule book)

-Main Goal: Fix the Articles of Confederation because Daniel Shay is a jerk and showed us up!
+Main Goal: Fix the Articles of Confederation because Shay's rebellion showed us our weaknesses.

 *Three Branches for